thin-edge/thin-edge.io/docs/src/contribute/debian_package_hosting_.md

 sidebar_position: 3
 ---

-# Debian Package Hosting

-In additional to the thin-edge.io install script, the packages are also publicly hosted APT repository.
+In additional to the %%te%% install script, the packages are also publicly hosted APT repository.

 ## Official releases

-The following APT repositories contain the official releases of thin-edge.io.
+The following APT repositories contain the official releases of %%te%%.
 The packages will have a nice `x.y.z` version number, and all of the packages go through our full suite of automated and manual testing.

 The packages are the same ones which are uploaded to the [GitHub Releases](https://github.com/thin-edge/thin-edge.io/releases) page.